masoudk1990/masoudk1990/README.md

-### Console.WriteLine("Hello World! 👋");

-#### While I am working with a large variety of technologies, my expertise is in Microsoft Stack.
+### While I am working with a large variety of technologies, my expertise is in Microsoft Stack.
 I love programming and I'm always open to new challenges.

 * 📫 How to reach me:
   * Email: [masoudk1990@yahoo.com](mailto:masoudk1990@yahoo.com)